-For those of us outside Dar al-Islam the situation remains unaffected.
-And what is that situation?
+For those of us in Dar al-Harb, not yet under Muslim control, the Covenants have no relevance.
 Dr Morrow appears not to support Islamic supremacism but these covenants in themselves have nothing explicit to say on the subject either way.
 On the other hand plenty of Islamic authorities over the years have been pretty clear on the issue, including Allah himself:

 “He it is Who has sent His Messenger (Muhammad SAW) with guidance and the religion of truth (Islam), that He may make it (Islam) superior over all religions.
 And All-Sufficient is Allah as a Witness” (48:28).